 February is National Children’s Dental Health Month—what are your best tips for getting kids to brush and floss like they should?

 The best way to get a child to brush and floss is positive reinforcement and patience.
-Some children respond well to a chart and stickers, others prefer a prize.
-Some just want the positive affirmation that we are as parents are proud of them.
+Some children respond well to a chart and stickers, while others prefer a prize.
+Some just want the positive affirmation that we are, as parents, proud of them.
 Whatever your child responds to, make it positive and they will eventually get there.

 If you were stuck on a desert island, what 3 things would you bring with you?